 They leave tweets of incomprehensible stupidity that sometimes have lasting and powerful effect.
-They engage in thoughtless, destructive email exchanges as if “no one’s watching” or hacking hadn’t become normalized in a world of zero privacy.
+They engage in thoughtless, destructive email exchanges as if “no one’s watching” or hacking hasn’t become normalized in a world of zero privacy.
 They forget that screenshots can immortalize deleted threads, hateful speech, and knee-jerk reactions later regretted.
 They spend precious hours of life sharing hateful dialogue and trolling those who might not share their beliefs.
 They bully and attack with little concern for who they hurt or what negativity they foment.
 They steal art, denigrate kinder people, and make any online exchange a brutal gauntlet.

 And they do all this with impunity, because they’re either hiding behind a screen name, they’re convinced they won’t be found out; they think they’re entitled or above reproach, or they simply don’t care.
 They don’t care if their persona, their name, their identity, the essence of who they are is attached to something heinous and hideous.
 They don’t care about legacy.